prudencioj/shortly-android-app/README.md

 ## Future improvements

+-   Migrate to Material 3.
--   Improve test code coverage
+-   Fix existing tests and improve code coverate.
 -   The UI was built for small devices in mind.
 Though it should work reasonably in tablets, the UI is not otimized for it.
 An option can be to display the list in a grid for instance, instead of a simple vertical list.
--   Improve error handling.
-At the moment a simple generic error message is shown to the user in a Toast.
-Different error messages could be provided to the user and the UI to display the error can also be improved (e.g. if related with the input text display within the Text Input).
+-   Proper error handling in the VM and use Snackbars to communicate in the UI.
 -   Add more documentation and code comments.
 -   Add missing Proguard rules.
 -   Create a Dark theme.
 Currently light and dark theme are the same.